 Green Buildings Drive Sustainability Goals Worldwide

-A recent review article published in the International Journal of Thermofluids explored the role of green buildings (GBs) in achieving the United Nations’ (UN’s) Sustainable Development Goals (SDGs) and the related barriers.
-The review, covering research from 2000 to 2024, was conducted according to the Preferred Reporting Items for Systematic Reviews (PRISMA) guidelines.
+A recent review article has highlighted the contribution of green buildings (GBs) to the United Nations' Sustainable Development Goals (SDGs) and the challenges limiting their widespread use.
+The review analyzed research spanning from 2000 to 2024 and followed the PRISMA guidelines for systematic reviews.

 Green Buildings Drive Sustainability Goals Worldwide